-To earn any of the following degrees: BS in Applied Science [Chemical Engineering], BS in Applied Science [Electrical Engineering], BS in Applied Science [Mechanical Engineering], BS in Applied Science [Systems Science & Engineering], BS in Computer Science, a student must satisfy all of the following general distribution requirements:
+To earn any of the following degrees: BS in Applied Science (Chemical Engineering), BS in Applied Science (CS+Math), BS in Applied Science (Electrical Engineering), BS in Applied Science (Mechanical Engineering), BS in Applied Science (Systems Science & Engineering), BS in Computer Science, a student must satisfy all of the following general distribution requirements:

 - Complete at least 120 applicable units.

 - Complete at least 48 units of the 120 in mathematics, natural sciences and engineering.